What Is Sales Intelligence? The Complete 2026 Guide

 Org charts deliver critical visibility into target accounts:

-• Contact mapping: See the person you've contacted, their department, and hierarchy position
+• Contact mapping: See the person you have contacted, their department, and hierarchy position

 • Decision-maker access: Quickly identify and reach senior stakeholders worth your time